WEDNESDAY'S SCRIPT TIP:

 After the kidnaped daughter does something incredibly stupid that results in the death

-of one of the other kidnaped girls (Elizabeth Moss, who plays the President's daughter on
+of one of the other kidnaped girls (Elizabeth Moss, who plays the lead on HANDMAID'S TALE),

 Because he wants to sell *exactly* seven women.
 The excuse given for this arbitrary